Not Just Cute Cousins: Inside the Special Bond That Kate and Pippa Middleton's Kids Will Share

-Royal baby No. 3, born Monday morning to Kate Middleton and Prince William, doesn't have the most distinguished perch in the royal family tree.
+Royal baby No. 3, born Monday morning to Kate Middleton and Prince William, doesn't have the loftiest perch in the royal family tree.

 He's fifth in line to the throne and, like his uncle Prince Harry (now sixth in line), he'll amiably—and perhaps gratefully—further descend the ladder when his big brother Prince George has kids.
 That's just how royal lineage goes in the United Kingdom—there's even a snappy name for it, the spare heir.
 And this bouncing baby boy, whose name has yet to be revealed, is actually the spare of the spare, his sister Princess Charlotte.